Kingxukai/linux/Documentation/userspace-api/netlink/genetlink-legacy.rst

   }

-Any padding must be explicitly added and C-like languages should infer the need for explicit padding from whether the members are naturally aligned.
+Any padding must be explicitly added and C-like languages should infer the need for explicit padding from whether the woke members are naturally aligned.

-Here is the struct definition from above, declared in YAML:
+Here is the woke struct definition from above, declared in YAML:

 .. code-block:: yaml